PromptAI/promptdialog/docs/tutorial/flow_agent/reset_slot/index.md

 ![chat.png](chat.png)

-The bot provides three buttons for users to click.
-The click action will automatically send the text on the button to the bot, which will then be used to set the slot value.
+Users can directly input their choice, which will then be used to set the slot value.

 ![entire_view.png](entire_view.png)